swiftlang/swift/docs/StringDesign.rst

   |swift| class Cave {
             // Utter something in the cave
             func say(msg: String) -> String {
-              :look1:`msg.addEcho()`\ :aside:`Modifying a parameter is safe because it is a copy of the argument` self.lastSound = msg
+              :look1:`msg.addEcho()`\ :aside:`Modifying a parameter is safe because the callee sees a copy of the argument` self.lastSound = msg
-              :look1:`return self.lastSound`\ :aside:`Returning a stored value is safe because the caller gets a copy` }
+              :look1:`return self.lastSound`\ :aside:`Returning a stored value is safe because the caller sees a copy of the value`
+            }

             var lastSound: String   // a Cave remembers the last sound made